Complex Issues: ‘Intimate Apparel’

 Playwright Lynn Nottage, Theatre, and composer and musician Ricky Ian Gordon, discuss their transformation of Nottage’s 2003 play Intimate Apparel into opera, as well as other recent collaborations.
 Introduced and moderated by Christian Parker ’98, Theatre.

-“Set in 1905 in turn of the century New York, tells the story of Esther, a lonely, single African-American woman who makes her living sewing beautiful corsets and ladies’ undergarments.
+“Set in 1905 in turn of the century New York, [the opera] tells the story of Esther, a lonely, single African-American woman who makes her living sewing beautiful corsets and ladies’ undergarments.
 There is warm affection between her and the Orthodox Jewish man who sells fabrics to her, but any relationship between them, even a touch, is completely forbidden.
 Seeking love and romance, Esther eventually embarks on a letter-writing relationship with a mysterious suitor laboring on the Panama Canal.
 When he moves to New York they embark on an unhappy marriage, leading Esther to realize that only her self-reliance and certainty of her own worth will see her through life’s challenges.”

 Press for Intimate Apparel